 Your preferred payment method will depend on what you want to use the money for, some people want to buy a holiday home with a lump sum, for example, while others may want an amount each year to pay for a holiday, or regular payments to cover living expenses.

 Whether you sell the whole property to the lender, or a percentage of it, the capital, plus the interest accrued over the term will be paid using the profits of selling the property, which happens either when you die or move into long-term care accommodation.

 Equity release products are not as common as standard mortgages, so the best option to find a lender will usually be to work with a broker who is experienced in arranging equity release products, such as Boon Brokers.
 The broker will be able to check your eligibility for an equity release product and find the most suitable lender for your circumstances.

 How much does it cost?
 What do costs include?

 Just like with a standard mortgage loan, there a number of different costs included in arranging equity release, including:

 - Financial advice fees (with Boon Brokers, advice is free of charge)

 The costs will vary depending on the lender and solicitor that you use but the costs will amount to around £3,000 upwards.
 Then the other type of cost you need to consider is the interest that will be charged for the product.

 One of the main disadvantages of this type of financial product is that there is no set overall cost.
 Interest continues to accumulate until the property is sold when you die or move into long-term care, which will not have a specific date.
-So, the interest costs could spiral to a very large amount, as the interest is compounded, as opposed to interest staying the same amount over a set period, as it does with a standard type of loan.

 Some people choose to pay off interest, so that they can keep the interest down, to protect inheritance from being significantly reduced due to the compounded interest.